 Much confusion has occurred over these words.
 Christians claim that Rabbi means teacher and Jews know that the word for teacher in Hebrew is “moreh”.
 So, where does the confusion come from and what do these different words actually mean in their correct historical context?

 The word Rabbi (pronounced Rahb -bee) comes from the Hebrew word rav (rab), which in Biblical Hebrew meant “great.”
-The word Rabbi therefore means “my master” or “my great one”.
+The word Rabbi therefore means “my master” or “my great one”, some say "my teacher".
 This word was also used as a term of respect that was used by slaves when they were addressing their owners and it was sometimes used to refer to high government officials or army officers.
 In Yiddish the word is Rebbe.
 The title Rabbi was used primarily in Israel.
 In Babylon the term Rav was used instead of Rabbi.

-Rabboni comes from Rabbi and Rav.
-According to Jewish sources, Rabbi is greater than Rav; and Rabban is greater than Rabbi.
+Rabboni means “my great Rabbi”.
+According to some Jewish sources, Rabbi is greater than Rav; and Rabban is greater than Rabbi, however some sources say Rav is greater than Rabbi (geez).
 The use of these words did not take place prior to the first century.
 For example, according to Jewish literature, Hillel The Elder was considered one of the greatest Rabbi's of all time, but he bore no title of respect.
-Hillel The Elder was from the lineage of David and flourished around 20 BC until about 10 AD.
-Y'shua had many teachings similar to those of Hillel.
+Hillel The Elder was supposedly from the lineage of David and flourished around 20 BC until about 10 AD.
+Yeshua had many teachings similar to those of Hillel.

 1. New Light on the Difficult Words of Jesus, Insights from His Jewish Context; Bivin, David; 2007